The author completed a 700 watt DIY solar project for his own rooftop and gained this authentic and valuable experience in the process.

 This is because panels can have a higher open-circuit voltage for the same amount of panel size, as more cells can now be arranged in series on the same glass sheet area.
 So, they double the panel voltage and half the current flowing through the panel.

 Less current means fewer tabbing wires per cell are required to carry the reduced current.

 - A typical 6' x 6' cell has a maximum of 8 amperes of short circuit current, which roughly means 3 tabbing wires per cell.

 - A typical 6' x 3' cell has a maximum of 4 amperes of short circuit current, which roughly means 2 tabbing wires per cell will work.

 |Cell Size||Short Circuit Current||Tabbing Wires Required per Cell|

 6' x 3'

-How Much Time Does it Take to Make a DIY Solar Panel?
+How Much Time Does It Take to Make a DIY Solar Panel?

 Make sure you have enough time, and above all, patience, to conceive a four to five hundred watt project.
-To give you an idea of how much time it can actually take, I have provided a breakup of steps involved in DIY panel fabrication with estimated time required.
+To give you an idea of how much time it can actually take, I have provided a breakup of steps involved in DIY panel fabrication with the estimated time required.

 Procurement of Material (Glass Sheet, Epoxy and framing material)